-range(x) return the reduce range of all elements in 'x'

-reduce(x, chr, cis=TRUE, trans=TRUE, extend=FALSE) reduce a HTClist object to the list of provided chromosomes.
-Intra/Interchromosomal maps are returned according to the cis and trans args.
-If extend = True, all maps involving one of the chromosomes are returned seqlevels(x) return the sequence levels of all elements in 'x'

-as.list(x) coercion to simple list object

-names(x) get the names of the elements

-$\mathbf{show}(\mathbf{x})$ summarized output of the experiment, with informations about the data dimension x[i] Get elements i from x.
+- range(x) return the reduce range of all elements in 'x' - reduce(x, chr, cis=TRUE, trans=TRUE, extend=FALSE) reduce a HTClist object to the list of provided chromosomes.
+Intra/Interchromosomal maps are returned accoring to the cis and trans args.
+If extend = True, all maps involving one of the chromosomes are returned - seqlevels(x) return the sequence levels of all elements in 'x' - as.list(x) coercion to simple list object names(x) get the names of the elements show(x) summarized output of the experiment, with informations about the data dimension summary(x) return descriptive summary statistics for each interaction map x[i] Get elements i from x.
 Can be the positional index or its name.